anadoba/jvm-reflection-benchmark/README.md

 # jvm-reflection-benchmark

-Benchmark project for measuring the reflection performance in Java.
+Benchmark project for measuring the reflection performance in Java and Scala.
 It covers 3 matters:
 - accessing primitive fields,
 - accessing references,